 Podiatrists are skilled, highly specialized medical doctors who provide a wide range of services to everyone from infants to the elderly.

-At Northern Westchester Hospital, our team of board-certified podiatrists have advanced training that goes beyond caring for bunions, warts, and hammer toes to include:
+At Northern Westchester Hospital, our team of board-certified podiatrists have advanced training to care for a variety of conditions:

 - Treatment of neuropathy of the lower extremities, including diabetic neuropathy and neuropathy related to MS

 - Assessment and treatment of sports injuries to the feet and ankles

 - Skin and wound care using state-of-the-art technologies